browserify/browserify/readme.markdown

 will fall back to that function if it didn't find any matches in its own set of bundled modules.

-In this way you can use browserify to split up bundles among multiple pages to get the benefit of caching for shared, infrequently-changing modules, while still being able to use `require()`.
+In this way, you can use browserify to split up bundles among multiple pages to get the benefit of caching for shared, infrequently-changing modules, while still being able to use `require()`.
 Just use a combination of `--external` and `--require` to factor out common dependencies.